 The main consideration for the Board was the question of harm.
 In short, does the work have the potential for anti- social influence?

-the video also includes a number of lengthy sequences of illegal fighting as well as instruction in achieving lethal effects (notably how to lace bandaged fists with glass fragments and other sharp material).
-These have the effect of promoting
+also includes a number of lengthy sequences of illegal fighting as well as instruction in achieving lethal effects (notably how to lace bandaged fists with glass fragments and other sharp material).
+These have the effect of promoting gross violence and

 2018 Arrow Video [Italian + Export + US Theatrical Versions] RB Blu-ray